TimourIc/practice_computer_vision/README.md

 ![Alt text]( results/figures/train_comparison.png)

 On the final test set, we can see that the AlexNet-inspired model yields best results.
-This can be understood by the fact that out of all the models the CNN-based models are the only ones relying on inductive bias about the images.
-In light of CIFAR being a very small dataset this should not come as a surprise.
+Out of the considered models it is the only one using inductive bias about the spatial ordening of the pixels on the image.
+In light of CIFAR being a very small dataset it should not come as a surprise for such a model to be the best.
+As can be seen in Dosovitskiy et al. (https://arxiv.org/abs/2010.11929), vision transformers shine on CIFAR once additional data is used for pretraining.

 ![Alt text]( results/figures/test_comparison.png)